Andres2626/Minecraft-Rewrite/readme.md

 - ***PARTIALLY*** rd-132211.
   The version is 100% written, but some important changes to the MC Engine are missing:
-  - Simple documentation.
-  - Port to cygwin and linux.
+  - Port linux.

 ## 🤝 Contribute

 Thank you for your interest in contributing to the MC project.
-Before you begin contributing, please check [Contribution Guide](./CONTRIBUTING.MD).
+Before you begin contributing, please check [Contribution Guide](./CONTRIBUTING.md).

 ## ⚖️ Limitation of liability